 Dr. Larson believes in a truly customized approach to breast surgery.
 Despite having helped countless women sculpt their ideal bodies, he views every single client with fresh eyes.
 He will tailor a solution that you’re comfortable with – and that can deliver the precise transformation you desire.
-This attention to detail has made him one of the top providers of breast augmentation Tucson has to offer.
+This attention to detail has made him one of the best plastic surgeon's breast augmentation Tucson has to offer.

 Throughout your experience with our office, Dr. Larson will personally guide you through customizing your Tucson breast augmentation procedure.
 In preparation for your appointment, here is some pertinent information about your options:

 Currently, women can choose between four different types of breast implants.

 Silicone breast implants were reintroduced to the U.S. market in 2006 after extensive testing proved their safety profile.